htried/opioid-journalism/51683a4d5705501cd25b927086d2ec088354fc55/README.md

 <br><br>

 <img src="html/drafts/img/ivy_scott.jpg" width="300"><br>
-Ivy Scott is a rising senior at Brown studying international journalism and French.
+Ivy Scott is a senior at Brown studying international journalism and French.
 Her writing has appeared in The Providence Journal and The Boston Globe.<br><br>

 <img src="html/drafts/img/colleen_cronin.jpg" width="300"><br>
 Colleen Cronin is a senior at Brown concentrating in English on the non-fiction track.
 Colleen was previously the Editor-in-Chief of The Brown Daily Herald and hopes to pursue journalism after she graduates.